How can EMCR help me?

 It’s possible to find interns on the platform if you have relevant experience of 5 or more years.
-In this case, you can register on our platform as a Mentor (senior specialist) and initiate a research project you need interns to help you with.
+In this case, you can register on our platform as an Expert (senior specialist) and initiate a research project you need interns to help you with.
 After that, you will be able to see the profiles of junior specialists (or Contributors) who might be relevant or interested in working on your project.
 You can invite those of them who are, in your opinion, suited to your project.
 Please note that the incentive for interns to work with you on your project is gaining professional reputation.
 Whatever work is done for you, the report on it must be made public and available for readers, so interns can later use this report, its ratings, the fact of your mentorship, and yours and others’ feedbacks to promote themselves among potential future employers.

 What’s the EMCR Global Internship Program?